bo100nka/bank-documents-parser/README.md

 * manually building the solution from source _(requires C# .NET development expertise)_ or by
 * manually downloading pre-built binary package and extracting it into a desired work directory _(link for download sent via email)_

+### Updates

+* Simply overwrite everything inside the existing installation folder by the contents of the newer version of the application package
+* Delete config file as it will be re-created (you can keep backup of the previous config if needed)

 ## Usage

 ### Test run mode ON